EugenMarkov/Cookbook/README.md

 - React styles & libraries: Material-UI, material-table, axios

 #### Backend:
-- Node.js, Express;
+- Node.js, Mongoose, Express;
 #### Database:
 - MongoDB;
+#### Authorization:
+- JSON Web Token;

-Application only for authorized user.
+Cookbook is application only for authorized user.
+You can add, edit and delete recipes.
 You can sort and search recipes by name, date, description.
 You can change profile information and password.